-Finally, the remaining states either did not change their abortion legislation after Dobbs
+Finally, the remaining states either did not change their abortion legislation after Dobbs or have implemented policies that protect abortion access.

 Table A.1 presents the states' classification across the abovementioned categories.
-Below, necessary by a licensed physician, which will be verified by a second physician 180 days after the end of the abortion.
+Below, we briefly describe the policies on which our legal coding is based for each state.